digitaldesigndj/digitaldesigndj.com/src/documents/about.html.md

 ![RaspberryPi](/images/raspi.jpg)

 That's the server, where it's actually sitting right now, on my dresser.
-If you can see this site, it's still plugged in.
+If you made it this far, it's still plugged in.

 <!-- If the site is a little slow, its because my consumer Internet connection will only let me squeeze out about 2 Mbps up.
 The server is also very simple, running an ARM chipset like you would find in a smartphone, but I beleive it's more than powerful enough to saturate the network connection before the hardware starts to hold things up. -->